 Can I save money by doing my own inspections?

 Well… maybe.
-Inspections are resource and time dependent.
-If you are hoping to complete your inspections on the side when you have a spare 15 minutes, you will be missing important details in your inspections which incurs the hidden cost of inspections… risk.
+Inspections are resource and time-dependent.
+If you are hoping to complete your inspections on the side when you have a spare 15 minutes, you will be missing important details in your inspections which incurs the hidden cost of inspection – risk.

 If your inspection reports are not going to accurately represent your project for any reason, you could be subject to municipal fines, penalties, or even having your project shut down until the problems are resolved.

 Additionally, some companies have found benefits in training their site supervisors/project managers in stormwater management.
-What’s the benefit to training?
-You have built in risk reduction on each site that gets overseen by a trained inspector.
+What’s the benefit of training?
+You have built-in risk reduction on each site that gets overseen by a trained inspector.
 Depending on the size and scope of your average project, that could be immensely valuable.

 Is there an easy way to start recording inspections according to my state’s regulations?

 If you are new to stormwater inspections, I highly recommend checking out https://compliancego.com/ for their stormwater management software.
-ComplianceGo will actually automatically remind you when an inspection is due based on your states requirements and automatically track date, time, rainfall when you record your inspection.
-Plus, every state that has a recommended/required form, is automatically built in so you know you are always using the most up to date material.
-It’s a great way to jump start your inspections online and they allow you to inspect an entire project from start to finish for free.
+ComplianceGo will actually automatically remind you when an inspection is due based on your state’s requirements and automatically track the date, time, rainfall when you record your inspection.
+Plus, every state that has a recommended/required form is automatically built in so you know you are always using the most up-to-date material.
+It’s a great way to jump-start your inspections online and they allow you to inspect an entire project from start to finish for free.